huzheng16/ZhengHuLab/content/authors/admin/_index.md

 highlight_name: false
 ---

-We harness computational and quantitative genomic approaches to decipher the principles of somatic evolution from precancerous cells to malignant transformation and progression.
-This involves understanding both the genomic variations and the underlying evolutionary processes that govern cancer initiation/progression and characterize their response to microenvironmental/therapeutic variability and pressure.
+We harness computational and genomic approaches to decipher the principles of somatic evolution from precancerous lesion to malignant transformation and metastatic progression.
+This involves understanding both the genomic variations and the underlying evolutionary processes of cancer by characterizing their response to microenvironmental/therapeutic pressure.

 We’re looking for people who share these interests and are looking for graduate students, postdocs, assistant investigators or research assistants to come join us!